regiellis/civitai-models-cli/README.md

 ## Why

-The main reason I developed this tool was to address my own challenges: navigating through numerous clicks and waiting for slow downloads on the website.
-I needed a more efficient way to organize and manage my AI models, and the result is this CLI tool that allows me (and you) to store and manage models in a centralized directory.
+I needed a more efficient way to download, organize and manage my AI models from the site and the result is this CLI tool that allows me (and you) to store and manage models in a centralized directory.
 The tool also allows for a quick model summary via the Ollama(OpenAI), OpenAI or Groq if you choose.
 It is a great way to get a quick overview of a model's capabilities without having to download it first or read a lengthy description that may not be in your native language.

 ## Key Features